Creating session report templates

 1. Navigating to Session Categories

-To manage session types:
+To manage session Categories:

 1. Go to Calendar & Sessions from the left navigation panel.